 Near the south end of I-95, take a short detour to Colleton State Park in Walterboro.
 There is an easy nature trail, a campground and picnic shelters.

 If your family likes to paddle (and you have a little extra time to spend), this is the place for you.
 Colleton State Park provides easy access to the Edisto River, one of the longest (and most beautiful) free-flowing blackwater rivers in the country.
-It also connects to Givhans Ferry State Park via 21 miles of river, and Colleton is the headquarters for the Edisto River canoe and kayak trails.
+It also connects to Givhans Ferry State Park via 21 miles of river, and Colleton lies along the path of the Edisto River Canoe and Kayak Trail.

 You'll find the park off I-95 at exit 68., Head east toward Charleston on S.C.
-61 for three miles.
+61 for 3 miles.
 Take S.C.
-15 north for one-half mile.
+15 north for half a mile.
 The park is on the left.

-The park, in York and Cherokee counties, has a .7-mile nature trail that provides a leisurely walk.
-If you're looking for a little more exercise, the park has a 16-mile Kings Mountain Hiking Trail, a 1.5-mile farm trail and a 1.8 mile Ridgeline trail.
-The Ridgeline trail connects Kings Mountain State Park, Kings Mountain National Military Park and Crowder's Mountain State Park in North Carolina.
+The park has a .7-mile nature trail that provides a leisurely walk.
+For a more vigorous hike, there's the 16-mile Kings Mountain Hiking Trail, 1.5-mile farm trail and 1.8-mile Ridgeline trail.
+The Ridgeline trail connects Kings Mountain State Park, Kings Mountain National Military Park and Crowders Mountain State Park in North Carolina.